KunyuHe/KunyuHe.github.io/_posts/2019-12-31-SVD-in-Machine-Learning-Underdetermined-Least-Squares.md

 catalog:    true
 mathjax:    true
 tags:
-    - Machine Learning Explained
+    - Machine Learning
-    - Least Squares
+    - Linear Regression
-    - Python Applied
+    - SVD
 ---

 This blog discusses the difference in least-squares weight vectors across over- and underdetermined linear systems, and how [**singular value decomposition**](https://www.wikiwand.com/en/Singular_value_decomposition) (SVD) can be applied to derive a consistent expression.
 It is heavily based on Professor [Rebecca Willet](https://voices.uchicago.edu/willett/)’s course [Mathematical Foundations of Machine Learning](https://voices.uchicago.edu/willett/teaching/fall-2019-mathematical-foundations-of-machine-learning/) and it assumes basic knowledge of linear algebra.